Adam Curry: Web and MTV.com

 Curry registered the then-unclaimed domain name "mtv.com" in 1993 with the idea of being MTV's unofficial new voice on the Internet.
 Although this move was sanctioned by his superiors at MTV Networks at the time, when Curry left to start his own web-portal design and hosting company, OnRamp Inc, MTV subsequently sued him for the domain name.

-OnRamp eventually grew to 4,000 employees and was sold to Think New Ideas Inc., another company that he co-founded, becoming Chief Technology Officer of Think.
+OnRamp eventually grew to 4,000 employees and was sold to Think New Ideas Inc., another company that he co-founded, becoming chief technology officer of Think.
 In 1996, as the Internet was undergoing its "bubble", the company made an initial public offering on NASDAQ under the ticker symbol THNK.
 It subsequently grew to employ over 7,400 people, with offices in seven countries, and was absorbed into Answerthink Inc. in a later merger.

 In 2005, Curry founded a video-sharing site called PodShow, which later changed its name to Mevio, with Ron Bloom.
 In May 2008, Mevio claimed to have reached 9 million unique visitors.
 It offers advertisers "brand-safe" content on a large scale.
 It raised a US$15 million third round in July 2008, bringing the total amount it has raised since its launch to over US$38 million.
-Mevio later rebranded as Bitesize Entertainment and ultimately BiteSizeTV, located in Los Angeles, CA.
+Mevio later rebranded as Bitesize Entertainment and ultimately BiteSizeTV, located in Los Angeles, California.